Confusion often arises about how the Italian rules on tax residence

 - there must be a DTA in force with that other country;

-- you must be entitled to access the terms of the Treaty;
+- you must be entitled to access the benefits of the DTA;

 - the DTA must contain a clause covering the position where an individual is dual tax resident providing that they should be considered tax resident in only one of the two countries – most of Italy’s treaties contain a “tie-breaker” clause for tax purposes with a tie-breaker test designed to identify the country of residence;